Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Remove-AzIntegrationAccountAgreement.md

 ## SYNTAX

 ```
-Remove-AzureRmIntegrationAccountAgreement -ResourceGroupName <String> -Name <String> -AgreementName <String>
+Remove-AzIntegrationAccountAgreement -ResourceGroupName <String> -Name <String> -AgreementName <String>
  [-Force] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmIntegrationAccountAgreement** cmdlet removes an integration account agreement from an Azure resource group.
+The **Remove-AzIntegrationAccountAgreement** cmdlet removes an integration account agreement from an Azure resource group.
 Specify the integration account name, resource group name, and agreement name.
 This module supports dynamic parameters.
 To use a dynamic parameter, type it in the command.